bhds2010/randvar/README.md

 ## Install project packages

 I know this because in `REACT` you do this using `npm i` to install all environment or `package.json` packages and so I use the same logic here.
-T

 This is what i used: